• Skip to primary navigation

 Want to make these brownies vegan?
 You can easily substitute the egg with egg replacer or flax egg and you still get that decadent, chocolatey, gooey result you would get with using eggs.

-Can you substitute butter for oil in brownies?
+Can you substitute butter for oil in low-calorie brownies?

 How long do you bake brownies?